Neirea/my-portfolio/README.md

 -   Styled Components for styling
 -   React Query for asynchronous data
 -   Highlight.js for code highlightning
--   React Testing Library/Vitest for testing

 ## Server features:

 -   Session authentication with Passport.js
 -   Data/Session is stored in MongoDB
--   Emails(contact messages) are sent by nodemailer
+-   Contact emails are sent by nodemailer
--   Recaptcha v3 verification for contact messages
+-   Recaptcha verification for contact messages
--   Cloudinary for image uploading/hosting
+-   Cloudinary for image uploading/storage

 ## Server technologies: